What Is Continuity Psychology?

 Are Our Memories Our Own?

 Reid also brought up another discrepancy with Locke's theory.
 What exactly is a memory?
 If you were to tell someone in detail about a memory you had of meeting the Pope when you were younger, so it is now a part of their memories, does that mean it is their memory?
 If they remember it and can tell it to someone else, it is now in their memory.
 However, is it their memory?
 The answer is not really, because memory is only personal if the person who has the memory is the one who experienced the events in the first place.

 Continuity In Psychology

 What does it mean to continue?
 If your consciousness continues after your physical body dies, does that mean that you have had other lives before?
 If that's the case, then where are those memories?
 Do you ever have a sense of déjà vu (feeling like you did something before even if you have not)?
 Could that be a memory of one of your past lives?
 How old does that make you?
 If you were able to recall memories from past lives, think of all of the knowledge you would have.
-Maybe you were a professor of psychology in a past life, so you do not even need to finish your college classes because you already have that information in your brain somewhere.
-That is essentially the idea behind continuity of consciousness.
+Maybe you were a professor of psychology in your past life, so you do not even need to finish your college classes because you already have that information in your brain somewhere.
+Those who are interested in similar questions may want to learn more about consciousness psychology.

 What Is Continuity In Psychology?